FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Evaluation

-\textbf{Generating fooling images from the problem domain vs. outside of the problem domain.} One interesting research question is whether we should consider base pattern inputs, as described in the previous section, sampled from the problem domain (in this case, handwritten digits), or not.
-Intuitively it could be interesting for an attacker to chose inputs from the problem domain in order to confuse a classifier.
+\textbf{Generating fooling images from the problem domain vs. outside of the problem domain.} One interesting research question is whether we should consider base patterns sampled from the problem domain (in this case, handwritten digits), or not.
+Intuitively it could be interesting for an attacker to choose base patterns from the problem domain in order to confuse a classifier.
 For instance, an attacker may want to produce a fooling input that is visually similar to a 4 but is classified as a 7.
 We have explored this scenario and noticed that it works successfully for the MNIST case study.
-For instance, Fig. \ref{fig:4as7} is obtained by solving constraints using a 4 as a basis on a network that was attacked to target the output class 7.
-In particular in that case we used a network with only $10\%$ of ReLUs faulted and managed to classify the resulting fooling image as a 7 with confidence higher than $90\%$.
+Figure~\ref{fig:4as7} is obtained by solving constraints using a 4 as a base pattern and 7 as target class on an infected model.
+In this case only $10\%$ of ReLUs were faulted and we managed to classify the resulting fooling image as 7 with confidence higher than $90\%$.

-However, before generalizing this analysis to all possible target/base pattern combination ($10 \times 10$) we anticipated a certain bias given that base images were in the problem domain to start with.
-This bias comes from the fact that the distribution of pixels in the base image already gives certain advantage to some attacks (for instance a base image of a 1 is closer to a 7 than to say an 8).

-Therefore, to have a more interesting evaluation, we decided to pick images from \emph{outside} of the problem domain as base patterns.
+However, before generalizing this analysis to all the possible base pattern and target class combinations ($10\times10$) we anticipated a certain bias given that base patterns were in the problem domain.
+This bias comes from the fact that the distribution of pixels in the base pattern already gives certain advantage to some attacks (for instance a base pattern 1 is closer to a 7 than to say an 8).
+Therefore, to have a more interesting evaluation, we decided to pick base patterns from the \emph{outside} of the problem domain.
 This would to a degree remove inherent biases and make the attack more general.